-Jessica Matthews: There is no fault or blame in any of this and as a parent who has felt under the spotlight, I get just how important it is to know this.
-It really helps when we can be compassionate with ourselves when things go wrong.
-Being kind to ourselves is so important for us as human beings, as well as for our parenting.
-Self-compassion also supports us to tune back in, to resettle before we regroup and repair.
+Jessica Matthews: There is no fault or blame in any of this and as a parent who has felt under the spotlight, I get just how important it is to recognise that we are all just doing the best we can.
+It really helps when we can be compassionate with ourselves when things go wrong, when we dont respond as we intended to.
+This is important for ourselves as human beings, and for our parenting.

 I think it’s also important to know that our children would not benefit from having robotic parents, who appeared to glide through the day, untouched by humanity.
 We all lose our calm at times, I know I do, and so it helps to remember that when we go back to our children after these inevitable encounters, we can repair any relational rupture.
 We can ensure they know that they are loved unconditionally, no matter what has happened.
 When we do this and then hold space for our children, we strengthen their sense of safety and support them to complete their stress cycle.

 As adults, we need support too though.
 Polyvagal Theory teaches us that connection is a biological imperative and a lifelong human need.
 None of us were designed to navigate this world alone, or to parent in it without support.
 However, in a society where we are all under more pressure, juggling more, with less time for stillness, it is not always easy to find this.
 For many neurodivergent families who have one, or more than one PDA family member, this can feel particularly challenging, as we are frequently misunderstood and often isolated with the challenges we face.
 This is where finding a community of supportive adults who really “get it”, is crucial.